oohwooh/cwautofight/README.md

 4.)
 Click on Create application at the end.

-**Remember that your API hash is secret and Telegram won’t let you revoke it.
-Don’t post it anywhere!**
+**Remember that your API hash gives full access to your account and Telegram won’t let you revoke it.
+Keep it a secret and don’t post it anywhere!**
 ###### Running the bot
 1.)
 Clone this repo and enter it